 The Green Fee is intended solely for purposes that advance W&M's interests in sustainability relating to its general operations and the university's tri-partite missions of teaching, research, and public service.
 Proposals are accepted from all students, faculty, and staff.
-Interested parties are encouraged to submit a draft proposal before the stated deadline to receive feedback and assistance on the project.

 Green Fee A-Z